We ask you, humbly, to help us.

 on it either through [our elected] representatives or a constitutional

-He generally disagrees with the stands taken by the ACLU.
+He generally disagreed with the stands taken by the ACLU.
 However, he noted

 cases where he has agreed.
 These include rulings upholding the right of a

 citizen to burn the flag, and a 2004 decision that that a U.S. citizen seized in

 Afghanistan during wartime could challenge his detention as an enemy combatant

 in U.S. courts.
 10